 I am turning twelve and we are out to dinner at the Spirit of San Luis.
 I order a grilled cheese with fries – as a kid I am partial to foods that involve cheese and the color orange.
 The gift I’ve been hoping for is a portable CD player.
 It has an iridescent spindle and a ten second anti skip memory.
 It emerges from under the table post grilled cheese and my 12 year old mind melts.

-This era feels like Dookie spinning in repeat mode.
+This era feels like Dookie spinning with the switch flipped to ‘repeat’.

 It is 2001